sgtsmall/VK2BV_Direwolf/docs/diredigi.md

   [e31280c1]: http://mckserver-aw.mmckernan.id.au/wxsvr-au/index.php "AU Weather SERVER"

+  Comprehensive guide to using WXSVR-AU to get information from APRS-IS

 [Filter Rules for APRS-IS][203c4a3f]

   [203c4a3f]: http://www.aprs-is.net/javaprsfilter.aspx "Filter Rules"

+  Published rules from aprs-is.net

 [Using APRSICE for for APRS-IS filter test][7c9ff106]

   [7c9ff106]: https://groups.io/g/APRSISCE/topic/34600041 "APRSICE filter test"

+  Great example of using APRSICE to tune your IGFILTER

 ## Digipeat rules
   Create rules to manage the Repeating of Information over RF